automl/SMAC3/docs/pages/details/parallelism.rst

         python3 smac --scenario SCENARIO --seed INT --shared_model True --input_psmac_dirs smac3-output*

-If you want to verify that all arguments are correct and pSMAC finds all file on the file space, please set the ``verbose`` level to DEBUG and grep in the following way:
+If you want to verify that all arguments are correct and pSMAC finds all files on the file space, please set the ``verbose`` level to DEBUG and grep in the following way:

 .. code-block:: bash